 I am planning to stay here for a long time.
 Should I send my children to a Dutch or an international school?

 If you are planning to stay here for a long time, a Dutch school could be an option, depending on the age of your children.
-If your children have previously attended a school in another country and are used to lessons in English, or if you anticipate that your children will return to another country’s educational system in the future, it might be in the best interests of your children to go to an international school or one of the privately-run schools for expats here in the Netherlands.
+If your children have previously attended a school in another country and are used to lessons in English, or if you anticipate that your children will return to another country’s educational system in the future, it might be in the best interests of your children to go to a Dutch international school (subsidised by the Dutch government) or an international school here in the Netherlands.

 However, if your child is at the beginning of primary school, a Dutch school might be an option.
 Some of them offer special courses to learn Dutch for newly-arrived foreign children ages 6-11 at the opvangscholen (reception schools).
 These are ordinary basisscholen (primary schools) with a special class for learning Dutch: the reception group.
 Every week they are taught to speak, comprehend, read and write Dutch by someone who is experienced in teaching foreign children.
 When children are not attending lessons in the special reception group, they attend regular classes at the school for subjects such as math, history, science, arts and crafts, etc. You can find such a primary school on https://www.lowan.nl/po/scholen/ (Dutch only).
 Keep in mind that if you are looking for a school in The Hague to search for “Den Haag” (in Dutch).